dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Download [MountEFI](https://github.com/corpnewt/MountEFI) and [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) if you haven't.
 OpenCore Configurator is an alternative to [ProperTree](https://github.com/corpnewt/ProperTree) which provides easy-to-use GUI however, do not use it to download/update kexts.
 Simply copy and replace the particular kext in `EFI\OC\Kexts`.

 ### SMBIOS
 You need to set the Serial Number, UUID, MLB, and ROM for your hackintosh.
 This can all be set in the `Config.plist` located in `EFI\OC\Config.plist`.
 Open the file with OpenCore Configurator and navigate to `PlatformInfo`.
 Select the closest MacBook version to your processor from the list at the bottom.

-You can set your ROM now if you have the Mac Address of your Wi-Fi module.
+You can set teh correct value for your ROM now if you have the Mac Address of your Wi-Fi module.
 If you don't have it, you can find it [here](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-rom).
 This step is essential in order to have iServices work immediately.
 Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) if iServices don't work immediately after installation.

 After setting your SMBIOS, while still in OpenCore Configurator, head over to `Kernel` and uncheck `CustomSMBIOSGUID` quirk.